anisoftcorporation/simple-html-template/README.md

 # simple-html-template
 This is a very simple HTML template Engine for Node JS.
-Where you can choose what will be openning tag and closing tag To install simply execute the command npm install simple-html-template
+Where you can choose what will be openning tag and closing tag To install , execute the command

+**npm install simple-html-template**

 To use this Template engine, in your Nodejs code